What is the plural of staff?

 Answer: The correct word is staff if you are referring to a group of people within an organisation.

-However, you can use staffs as a third-person singular verb meaning to work or operate.
+You can also use staffs as a third-person singular verb meaning ‘to work or operate’.

 She staffs the shop every Monday.

-Many people raised on traditional grammar consider staff are is wrong.
-However, modern grammarians now say collective nouns can take either a singular or plural verb depending on the context.
+Staff is a collective noun and can take either a singular or plural verb depending on the context.

-So you could treat a collective noun as singular if it referred to a single entity, and plural if it referred to a number of individuals.
-For example:
+Treat a collective noun as singular if it refers to a single entity and plural if it refers to a number of individuals.